bridgetcundelan/Bellabeat-Case-Study-using-R-/README.md

 ### The data set:
 The data set is publicly available on [Kaggle](https://www.kaggle.com/arashnic/fitbit).
-It contains 11 csv files containing FitBit user data.
+It contains 11 csv files of FitBit user data.

 ### Prepare the Data:
 This Kaggle data set contains personal fitness tracker data from 30 FitBit users.
 Each eligible Fitbit user consented to the submission of personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.
 It includes information about daily activity, steps, and heart rate that can be used to explor users’ habits. <br>
 <b>ROCCC Analysis:</b> <br>
 - Reliability: Sampling bias may be present as it is unclear how users were chosen to participate.
-Additionally, those willing to make their data public are likely to be heavier FitBit users, which may skew the data.
+Furthermore, those willing to make their data public are likely to be more engaged FitBit users, which may skew the data.
 Finally, the data set does not specify gender.
 Since Bellabeat is a smart device company for women, it would be helpful to be able to segment that group. <br>
 - Original: low, the data was collected from a third party survey, Amazon Mechanical Turk.
 - Comprehensiveness: 30 users consented to share their data, which is the minimum sample size you should use for analysis.
 Two data sets only had data for 11-14 users ("weight_log_info_merged.csv & minuteSleep_merged.csv) so I removed those sets from my analysis.
 However, the data I used was comprehensive enough to allow me to answer the business objectives <br>
 - Current: Data is from 2016, so it may be outdated as smart device technology has evolved.
 Additionally, the data was collected during a short 3 month period, from 3.12.2016-5.12.2016.
 Data would be more reliable if it was collected over a longer period of time of at least a year.